hardin47/st47s-and-d47a/content/courses/_index.md

 # for list-sidebar layout
 sidebar:
   title: Where can I find things?
+  type: courses
+  featured: true
   author: Jo Hardin
   description: |
     Most of the course materials are here.
 For many classes, there is also a textbook (typically available online for free).
 All solutions (HW, exams, etc.) will be posted on Sakai.
-Please join the class Discord chanel (see sign-up information on Sakai).
+Please join the class Discord channel (see sign-up information on Sakai).
   text_link_label: ""
   text_link_url: ""
-  show_sidebar_adunit: false # show ad container
+  show_sidebar_adunit: true # show ad container

 # set up common front matter for all individual pages in series
 cascade: